 Shy, I usually sat quietly but this was interpreted as being stuck up, part of my FDG character.
 I was determined to be friendlier.
 I’d seen Cindy at the start of our shift and wondered why she was a no show.
 Quietly munching a sandwich, I got the courage to say.

 "She went to her car for F and F."

 I didn't know what F and F meant.
 My mind raced what F and F Cindy was doing.
 Find Food, maybe fast food?
-It didn't make sense with food in the cafeteria and the nearest fast food outlet 15 minutes away and a 30 minute lunch break.
+It didn't make sense with food in the cafeteria and the nearest fast food outlet fifteen minutes away and our lunch break only thirty minutes.
 Thinking the girls knew about cars I finally said.

 "She's fixing a flat?"

 Penny looked at me as if I was crazy.